 We hear a lot about self-care, but what exactly is it?
-Self-care can help you fuel yourself during a tough time, or just help you feed your soul when life is feeling a little too hectic for comfort.
+Self-care can help you fuel yourself during a tough time, or feed your soul when life is feeling a little too hectic for comfort.
+These small gestures of kindness you show yourself (just like you would show to others) can help you feel more peaceful and joyous.
+This practice doesn’t have to be expensive, either.
+There are a lot of nice things you can do for yourself that don’t take much time, money or effort.

 I love this self-care metaphor that Carolyn Hax gives to a reader experiencing major grief: